ahorn/linearizability-checker/README.md

 ## Conclusion

-We have implemented a new linearizability tester that combines insights from the literature with quantitative data collected through extensive experiments on TBB, EMBB and etcd.
+We have implemented a new linearizability tester that combines insights from the literature with quantitative data collected through extensive experiments on [TBB][TBB], [EMBB][EMBB] and [etcd][etcd].
 Our linearizability tester can solve instances on which current implementations timeout or run out of memory.
-Of course, there are always things to improve, and we warmly invite any form of feedback, questions etc. We also welcome patches (including benchmarks) as Github pull requests.
+Of course, there are always things to improve, and we warmly invite any form of feedback, questions etc.
+We also welcome patches (including benchmarks) as Github pull requests.

 [CAP]: http://en.wikipedia.org/wiki/CAP_theorem
 [linearizability]: http://dl.acm.org/citation.cfm?id=78972